 1- to 2-inch heels

 Often called a “kitten heel,” this height is low enough to enable stable walking and high enough to add dimension to your footwear.
-If you work at an office where you’re constantly walking from department to department, these are a great option.
+If you work at an office where you’re constantly walking from department to department, these are a great option and easier to walk in than a higher heel.
 They can provide all-day comfort but still deliver a fashion-forward style.
 Additionally, they provide a more conservative look than sky-high stilettos, which may better match your office environment.

 3- to 4-inch heels